As an Amazon Associate I earn from qualifying purchases.

 If you disagree with my chair choices, that’s okay!
 While I think all of my recommendations are excellent choices that will be a good fit for the majority of people, you might have some personal preferences that lead to a difference of opinion.

 In closing, I will mention – unless you have specifically sought out a chair that is built for a large/heavy person, any of the chairs I mentioned are better than what you currently have.
-While one may beat the other in a side to side comparison, the most important thing is simply to have an office chair that is meant just for you, whether that means the most budget or the most expensive.
+While one may beat the other in a side-to-side comparison, the most important thing is simply to have an office chair that is meant just for you, whether that means the most budget or the most expensive.
 I hope this has been helpful.
-Happy working!

 Also, if your chair is for your home office, gaming station, etc. don’t forget that you probably need a heavy-duty floor mat.
 Normal ones are just not up to snuff, and typically crack within a few months.
 Check out our new article which reviews The Best Chair Mat For Heavy People (up to 1000lbs).